 In connection with the Janssen Agreement, the Company incurred \$17.1 million in sublicense fees to certain of its existing licensors.
-The \$17.1 million in sublicense consideration represents an asset under ASC Topic 340, Other Assets and Deferred Costs (ASC 340) and was amortized to research and development expense ratably with the Company's revenue recognition under the Janssen Agreement.
-During the three months ended March 31, 2023, the Company recognized \$7.2 million of such expense.
-As of March 31, 2024, there was no remaining balance on the Janssen Agreement contract asset.
+The \$17.1 million in sublicense consideration represents an asset under ASC 340, and was amortized to research and development expense ratably with the Company's revenue recognition under the Janssen Agreement.
+During the nine months ended September 30, 2023, the Company recognized \$7.2 million of such expense.
+No such expense was recognized during the three months ended September 30, 2023.
+As of September 30, 2024, there was no remaining balance on the Janssen Agreement contract asset.